How to keep track of business expenses in 7 steps

 Benefits of business expense tracking

 Consistent and accurate business expense tracking can help you better manage your current financial resources and plan for the future.
-But the benefits extend beyond that:
+But the benefits extend beyond that.
+Here are a few of the most meaningful reasons to track expenses:

 Gain an accurate view of business performance

-When it comes time to look at your monthly P&L statements, it’s equally important to track significant expenses like advertising spend and small line items like one-off client lunches.
-You need a comprehensive view that fully accounts for the entirety of your business spending so you can get a clear picture of your company’s financial health and adjust as needed.
+When it comes time to look at your monthly P&L statements, it’s equally important to track significant expenses, like advertising, and small-line items, like one-off client lunches.
+You need a comprehensive view that fully accounts for the entirety of your business spending to get a clear picture of your company’s financial health and, most importantly, to adjust as needed.

 Reveal spending issues